 [ 12 ] ULTIMATE VALUE

+This is how I have chosen to present summaries for various battery types, in a very visual way, in order to assist “getting your head around” a very complex analysis.
+Your methods and conclusions may differ considerably.
 For a final analysis, I have brought together all of the criteria in a single chart, and further grouped the criteria into the categories of PRICE & VALUE, CAPABILITY & PERSISTENCE, and SAFETY & CONFIDENCE.
+This represents the personal way that I chose, to compile information about different batteries, for the purpose of producing an overview.
+You may have a method that suits your needs and preferences better.
 Please note that the selected criteria are by no means comprehensive, and the individual battery user may be in circumstances where other criteria (for instance, cold climate battery performance), may also be very important.

 For the PRICE critique, a lower price scores higher, and its line has the related critique of VALUE at the other end.
 They are the two poles of the consideration: “How much does it cost, but also, how much do I get, for what I pay?”
 (For our purposes, the VALUE critique has simply been based on an aggregate of the capability, persistence, safety, and confidence scores).

 Another line joins the related critiques of CAPABILITY and PERSISTENCE.
 Capability simply means the ability of the battery to power the camera, for an acceptable period of time, or for an acceptable number of shots.
 It means the battery has the capacity required by the photographer, and can deliver the performance required by the camera.
 Persistence means that the capability that we experience now, is able to be sustained into the future, both short term (low self discharge), and long term (long battery service life).